Robust Privacy-Utility Tradeoffs under Differential Privacy and Hamming Distortion: Main Results

-\textit{Proof sketch:} The proof hinges on the fact that for a Class II source set, where we have a complete knowledge on the order of the source distribution probabilities, the dimension of the variable space that we need to optimize over reduces to only $M$ instead of $M^2$.
 For a detailed proof see Section \ref{proof:theorem:2}.
+Note that each column of a mechanism $Q$ with finite $\edp(Q)$ has elements that are either all zero, or all positive.
+The proof hinges on the fact that for a Class II source set, where we have a complete knowledge on the order of the source distribution probabilities, only mechanisms with specific number of all-zero columns can be feasible for a given distortion $D$.
+This limitation, together with some properties of the $\edp(\cdot)$ function, result in a specific structure imposed on the optimal mechanism.
+Therefore, the dimension of the variable space that we need to optimize over reduces to only $M$ instead of $M^2$.

 We now consider the Class III source sets.
-We will show that the optimal mechanism for Class III source sets can be obtained from results for Class II source sets.
+We show that the optimal mechanism for Class III source sets can be obtained from results for Class II source sets.
 As a first step to presenting the main result for Class III source sets, we introduce the following notation and definitions.

 Let $\mc{S}_0$ be the set of all Class II distributions with decreasingly ordered probabilities.
 Formally,

 Note that the simplex of distributions can be partitioned into $M!$ such ordered subsets, one for each permutation of $\{1,\ldots, M\}$, and thus, there are a total of $M!-1$ other subregions similar to $\mc{S}_0$.
 For example, for $M=3$, as shown in Figure \ref{fig: folded 1}, the simplex is a union of six disjoint ordered sets.
 More generally, a subset $\mc{P}$ of the simplex is a union of distributions $P$ that lie in one or more ordered partitions.
 For a source distribution $P$ belonging to any one of these partitions, there exists a corresponding folding permutation $T$ such that $P_{T(1)} \ge P_{T(2)} \ge \ldots \ge P_{T(M)}$, or equivalently $T(P) \in \mc{S}_0$.
 Specifically, any Class III source set $\mc{P}$ can be written as a disjoint union of Class II source sets using what we call \textit{folding permutations}. \begin{definition} Given a Class III source set $\mc{P}$, its \textit{folding permutation set} $\mc{T}_{\mc{P}}$ is the set of all permutations $T$, for which there exists at least one $P \in \mc{P}$ with $P_{T(1)} \ge P_{T(2)} \ge \dots \ge P_{T(M)}$.
 Then, for each $T \in \mc{T}_{\mc{P}}$ define